 She even has a handy meal-planning guide on her website that will help you map out your dinners for the week.
 When you're busy running your empire, the last thing on your mind (but the first thing on your kids') is what's for dinner.

-But don't feel bad if you don't have a dinner ready at 6 p.m.
-Who does, anyway?
-According to Gaines, the most important thing is to remember, "It’s not about perfection or homemade meals on the dinner table every single night at 6:30 — it’s about doing what you can with the time you have."
+Don't feel bad if you don't have a dinner ready at 6 p.m — who does, anyway?
+According to Joanna, the most important thing is to remember that "it’s not about perfection or homemade meals on the dinner table every single night at 6:30 — it’s about doing what you can with the time you have."

-She has her own vegetable garden (and a pretty green thumb, too).
+She has her own vegetable garden (and quite the green thumb, too).

 Nothing tastes as sweet or crisp as a veggie straight from the garden!
-She and Chip live in a beautifully renovated 100-year-old farmhouse on 40 acres of land in Waco, Texas — plenty of room for gardening.
+She and Chip live in a beautifully renovated 100-year-old farmhouse on 40 acres of land in Waco, Texas — so it sounds like there's plenty of room for gardening.

 But what if you have the opposite of a green thumb?
 Or maybe you don't want to eat your plants?
 There are plenty of low-maintenance plants that are pretty hard to kill.
 There are even indoor plants for bathrooms that will help purify the air.